canoe726/canoe726.github.io/README.md

 yarn dev
 ```

-If you want to customize design of this blog, please refer to the [Chakra UI](https://chakra-ui.com/) page after executing the dev command.
+If you want to customize design of this blog, please refer to the <a href="https://chakra-ui.com/" target="_blank">Chakra UI</a> page after executing the dev command.

 ## 🤝 Contribution